zbiery/Accident-Analysis/README.md

 database using SQL DDL (database design language) to store the data, query using SQL DML, (database manipulation language) and create insights through plotting with matplotlib & seaborn.

-The first step of this project involved designing a database structure to efficiently store the data contain in vehicle_accidents.xlsx.
+The first step of this project involved designing a database structure to efficiently store the data contained in vehicle_accidents.xlsx.
 To do so, a conceptual and logical model were developed to guide the implementation of a relational database.